-Haemophilia is a hereditary bleeding disorder that affects males.
-Approximately 1 in 5,000 males is born with haemophilia.
-An estimated 400,000 males have haemophilia A or B. According to the World Federation for Hemophilia, only 25% have confirmed diagnosis and access to adequate care.
-An estimated 75% of people with haemophilia live in the developing world.
+Haemophilia is a hereditary bleeding disorder affecting approximately 1 in 10,000 people1.
+An estimated 400,000 males have haemophilia A or B. According to the World Federation for Hemophilia, only 25% have confirmed diagnosis and access to adequate care2.
+An estimated 80% of the population lives in developing economies3.

 Patients with haemophilia A have either decreased, defective or absent production of the blood clotting protein, factor VIII.
 Those with haemophilia B have similar deficiencies with clotting factor IX.
 For people with haemophilia, bleeds often occur in the joints, particularly knees and ankles.
 Bleeds can also occur in the muscles, soft tissues, gastrointestinal tract or even the brain.
 Trauma, major surgery, tooth extractions or other minor surgical interventions require medical intervention to manage the associated bleeding.
 Without treatment bleeds are painful and can cause lasting damages and lead to impaired mobility.

 Haemophilia is characterised as "severe" when the activity